-Baking is the perfect way to fill a rainy afternoon, and your tummy! 😂 My two love it, so here are a couple of simple recipes with an Easter twist…
+Baking is the perfect way to fill a rainy afternoon, and your tummy! 😂 My two love it, so here are a handful of simple but delicious recipes with an Easter twist…

 With the help of some cookie cutters and some coloured icing, these cookies are pretty simple to create.
 (Warning: they may look nothing like this when the kids have finished decorating them! 😂)

 Simply mix the sugar with the butter until smooth and fluffy, then add the egg yolk and vanilla essence and mix well again.
 Finally, sift in the flour and add any chocolate chips etc at this point if you wish.

 Next, pop the dough into the fridge for half an hour – this will make it much easier to shape.
 Afterwards, roll out the dough and cut with cookie cutters.
 Then transfer the cookies to a baking tray lined with baking parchment.
 Make sure you leave ample space around each one as they will spread as they cook.

 Pop into the oven for 10-15 mins at 180°C / Fan 160°C / Gas 4 until pale golden.
 Once cooked, cool on the tray for a good 15 minutes before you transfer them onto a cooling rack.
 Then, once completely cooled, let the kids loose with icing and sweets for an afternoon of fun!

 The Easter Bunny’s Carrot Cake